 If you do not have a share code, please send your Biometric Residence Permit, or your passport with a vignette, or your passport with your 'permission to travel' document.

 We will only use your Biometric Residence Permit or 'permission to travel' document to validate your identity and residency status, no other data from it will be used or stored.

-5.18 Refugee Status
+5.18 Refugee status or temporary protection